Language-Research-Technology/ldaca-website/content/posts/arkisto-stack-or-2023/index.md

 This slide shows some JSON-LD metadata that describes the way this RO-Crate metadata was created – illustrating how RO-Crate can be used to record provenance.

-(UPDATE: I didn't explain [JSON-LD](https://json-ld.org/) during the presentation.
+(UPDATE: I didn't explain [JSON-LD](https://json-ld.org/) properly during the presentation.
 JSON-LD is a method of encoding linked-data (which can be quite esoteric and unapproachable) in JSON a method of describing data in simple text, which is widely used and understood by programmers.)

 </section>